• Skip to primary navigation

 Butternut squash pasta with chili and toasted pumpkin seeds.

-The Secret to This Sauce
+The Secret to This Pasta

-The secret to this squash sauce is all in the technique.
 I make a roasted butternut squash purée that’s finished with brown butter and added to the pasta.
 The trick is to use lots of the pasta cooking water to get the sauce to a perfect, velvety consistency.
-Using the pasta cooking water and cooking the pasta in the sauce briefly are two very important techniques to making a delicious pasta.

 Health Benefits of Squash

-Okay so this isn’t exactly the healthiest pasta because it’s well… a pasta, but it does contain some healthy vitamins.
 This recipe uses a whole butternut squash so you know you’re getting the full benefits of the squash.
 Butternut squash is rich in vitamin A, providing 100% of your daily recommended intake.
 It’s also loaded with beta-carotene and alpha carotene which is immune-boosting and good for your eyes.

 Butternut squash diced up on a cutting board.